glaucopater/javascript/De-Motivationals/README.md

 === De-Motivationals ===

-* A concept created with KineticJs.
+* A concept created with KineticJs (http://kineticjs.com/ no longer maintened).
 * Add your motivational to any image
 * The background picture is mine!!!